robertsisaacp/community_board_meeting/README.md

 - [ ] Connect to email generator so community can read about the meeting by subscribing

-- [ ] Remove some boilerplate language from community board meeting transcript such as introductions?
+- [ ] Remove some filler language from community board meeting transcript such as ['um', 'uh', 'next slide']

+- [ ] Address the Q&A portion of the meeting, as the summarization for this text is not great

 ### Citations: